 - Sign in with your admin account if requested.

-- Choose the volume you want to share and click Start Sharing.
+- Select the volume you want to share and click Start Sharing.

-- On the other Mac, open a new Finder Window.
+- On the other Mac, open a new Finder window and click Network in the sidebar.

-- Double-click the Mac that is connected and you want to use as the target disk.
+- Select the Mac you want to use as the target disk.

-- When you have finished transferring files, click Stop Sharing on the target disk.
+- Transfer files, then click Stop Sharing on the target disk when you're done.

 Alternatives to target disk mode